mcguinness/draft-mcguinness-oauth-resource-token-resp/draft-mcguinness-oauth-resource-token-resp.md

 If the client did not include any `resource` parameters in the token request:

-- If the response includes a `resource` parameter, the client MAY treat it as a default resource assignment.
+- If the response includes a `resource` parameter, the client MAY treat it as an server-assigned resource assignment.
 - If the response omits the `resource` parameter, the token SHOULD be treated as unbounded.

 #### Authorization Request Example {#ex-default-resource-authz}